SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-nuvlabox-pricing.md

 <h1>Pricing</h1>

-NuvlaBox will launch at the Mobile World Congress February 24-27 in Barcelona, Spain.
+NuvlaBox will launch at the <a href="http://www.mobileworldcongress.com">Mobile World Congress</a> February 24-27 in Barcelona, Spain.
 Want to reserve your NuvlaBox?
-Get in touch.
+[Get in touch](mailto:support@sixsq.com).

 <h1>NuvlaBox Appliance</h1>